 Arithmetic vs. Continuous Compounding simply explained.

-finance, compounding describes how an investment grows over time by earning interest on both the principal and the accumulated interest.
-The two main methods are arithmetic (discrete) compounding
+In finance, compounding describes how an investment grows over time by earning interest on both the principal and the

-compounding involves applying interest at regular intervals like annually, semi-annually, quarterly, or monthly.
-The formula for arithmetic compounding is:
+Arithmetic compounding involves applying interest at regular intervals like annually, semi-annually, quarterly, or

-= P × (1 + r/n)^(n × t)
+FV = P × (1 + r/n)^(n × t)

 Where: